-With the release of Aether Revolt, all sanctioned formats and the group that oversees the Commander format announced their updates to banned and restricted lists as well as any pertinent rules changes.
-Winter is typically known as a slow time for many, but the latest slate of updates provides some interesting changes.
-Namely, the recent B&R changes for Standard and Modern, which have now gone into effect.
+With the release of Rivals of Ixalan, all sanctioned formats and the group that oversees the Commander format announced their updates to banned and restricted lists as well as any pertinent rules changes.
+This Winter season has largely proved to be a quiet one, save for some not-so-shocking bannings in Standard and a bevy of Un-card shenanigans for Commander.
+These are the recent B&R changes, which have now gone into effect.

 The following changes are: